Filipino Australians: History

-Martial law in the Philippines, declared by former Philippine president Ferdinand Marcos in 1972, and the renunciation of the White Australia policy made Australia an attractive destination for Filipino emigrants, particularly skilled workers.
+Martial law in the Philippines, declared in 1972 by Philippine president Ferdinand Marcos, and the renunciation of the White Australia policy made Australia an attractive destination for Filipino emigrants, particularly skilled workers.
 Many Filipinos also settled in Australia from the 1970s onward as either migrant workers or the spouses of Australian citizens.
 Marriages between Filipinos and Australians rose very sharply from 1978, peaked in 1986, and remained high as of 2000, despite a dip in the early 1990s.
-The 1980s were the period of the greatest Filipino immigration, with 1987-1988 being the peak year.
+The 1980s were the period of the greatest Filipino immigration, with 1987–1988 being the peak year.

 Media

 The Philippine Times is Victoria's longest-running community paper.
 The first edition was published in November 1990.